 - Lack of social skills

 Sometimes children develop phobias as an excuse for not participating in various activities.

 How can our Therapy help children who struggle with learning difficulties?

 Our practice has developed a programme to help children with learning difficulties by getting to the root cause of the problem.
 It is an educational system which combines physical, psychological, auditory and emotional well-being treatments and has evolved into a unique learning system.
 The programme we use is a combination of already proved, tried and tested methods.
 This eclectic approach improves the efficacy and speed at which we can help children overcome a variety of learning difficulties.
-This then allows them to develop maximum learning potential.
+Consequently, this then allows them to develop maximum learning potential.
 So by using this structured, flexible and monitored programme we are able to deal with the primary problem and any developing secondary issues.

 How does our treatment work?

 We start with a full diagnostic and assessment session.
 During this session we assess the child, and datum will be taken to establish their present ability and stage of development.
-This will enable us to monitor the child’s progress through the duration of the treatment programme, and because the programme is structured and flexible we can then deal with any secondary developing issues that arise.
+This will enable us to monitor the child’s progress through the duration of the treatment programme.
+And because the programme is structured and flexible, we can then deal with any secondary developing issues that arise.
 This ensures that nothing will block the progress of the main structure of the programme.